Azure/azure-quickstart-templates/201-application-gateway-2vms-iis-ssl/README.md

 The following resources are deployed as part of the solution:

 + **Virtual Network**: A virtual network with two subnets, AppGatewaySubnet and WebSubnet.
-+ **Application Gateway**: Application Gateway with WAF size Medium by default and an instance count of 2 by default.
-The Application Gateway will have a public IP and will route connections to the two backend IIS servers over both 80 and 443 with session persistence disabled.
++ **Application Gateway**: Application Gateway with WAF, size Medium by default and an instance count of 2 by default.
+The Application Gateway will have a public IP and will route connections to the internal addresses of two backend IIS servers on 80 and 443 with session persistence disabled.
 + **Two Windows Servers**: Two Windows 2016 (by default) servers running IIS.
 These servers will have a public IP and will be using managed disks.
 Default size is Standard_D2_v2.

 ## Prerequisites